 Mahabharata tells us the story of a great many characters.
 The epic is the tale of lust for power that separates and ends an entire clan, a story of good over evil, dharma, and karma over family and love.
 With such morals, Mahabharata also tells us stories of minor characters who have striven to enlighten the key patrons of the Saga about their Dharma and Karma.
-One such story is the tale of king Bharat who was later also known as Jada Bharata.
+One such story is the tale of King Bharat who was later also known as Jada Bharata.

 Who was Bharata?

 Lost in thoughts of Dushyanta, Shakuntala was cursed by a sage for not tending to him well.
-The cursed stated that the person she was dreaming of would forget about her altogether, which was later modified to lessen the blow, saying that the person who had forgotten Shakuntala would remember everything again if she showed him a personal token given to her.
+The curse stated that the person she was dreaming of would forget about her altogether, which was later modified to lessen the blow, saying that the person who had forgotten Shakuntala would remember everything again if she showed him a personal token given to her.

 Sadly as per the curse, Dushyanta didn’t remember her.
 She even lost the ring given to her while traveling along a river.
 Shakuntala lived in the forest with a child, later raising Bharata to be a fierce, brave prince.

-The king greeted the boy, amazed by his boldness and strength, and asked his name.
+The King greeted the boy, amazed by his boldness and strength, and asked his name.
 He was surprised when the boy answered that he was Bharata, the son of King Dushyanta.
 The boy took him to Shakuntala, and thus the family was reunited.

 उत्तरं यत्समुद्रस्य हिमाद्रेश्चैव दक्षिणम् ।